sofronovic/BitcoinWallet/README.md

-Android bitcoin wallet applcation written in kotlin, using bitcoinj library and blockcypher API.
+Android bitcoin wallet application written in kotlin, using bitcoinj library and blockcypher API.